Recognize printed and handwritten text

 OCR (optical character recognition) API

 Computer Vision's optical character recognition (OCR) API is similar to the Read API, but it executes synchronously and is not optimized for large documents.
-It uses an earlier recognition model but works with more languages.
+It uses an earlier recognition model but works with more languages; see Language support for a full list of the supported languages.

 If necessary, OCR corrects the rotation of the recognized text by returning the rotational offset in degrees about the horizontal image axis.
 OCR also provides the frame coordinates of each word, as seen in the following illustration.